 The valley opens up in a floral splendor from June up until September every year.
 A good 500 different species bloom and carpet the valley during this time.
 The riot of colors that trekkers get to see during this time period is beyond what words can describe.
 (Here's a detailed photo album of our trek to Valley of Flowers).
 For us, the best time to visit the Valley of Flowers is anywhere between mid of July - August end.

 Have hot langar by an Alpine Lake at 15,200 ft (4,633 m)

 The Valley of Flowers trek is incomplete without an exhilarating climb to the world's highest Gurudwara Shri Hemkund Sahib.
 Nestled in the backdrop of the pristine Hemkund lake is the holy Gurudwara that is visited by over thousands of devotees and trekkers every year.
 (Click here to read a detailed photoblog on our trek to Hemkund Sahib)

 Travel via the five sacred river confluences in the Garhwal Himalayas.
 Devprayag, Rudraprayag, Karnaprayag, Nandaprayag and Vishnuprayag in the ascending flow sequence of their occurrence.

 - Devprayag is the confluence of the two holy rivers, the Bhagirathi - the chief stream of the Ganges and the Alaknanda.
-It is the first prayag on the way to Badrinath.
-Beyond this confluence, the river is known as Ganges.
+It is the first Prayag on the way to Badrinath.
+Beyond this confluence, the river is known as the Ganges.

 - Rudra Prayag is the confluence where the river Alaknanda meets the Mandakini River.
 The confluence is named after god Shiva, who is also known as Rudra.

 - Karn Prayag is the location where Alaknanda River is joined by the Pindar River that originates from the Pindar glacier, below the Nanda Devi Mountain range.

-- Nandaprayag is the confluence where the Nandakini River joins the main Alaknanda River.
+- Nandaprayag is the confluence where the Mandakini River joins the main Alaknanda River.

 - Vishnuprayag - The Alaknanda River, which originates from Satopanth glacier is joined by the Dhauli Ganga River near Joshimath (on Joshimath - Badrinath route).
 Alaknanda flows in front of the Badrinath temple, one of the most revered Hindu shrines.